ketaniaaa/swiftify/README.md

 - fix mobile wireframes
 - update planning docs
 - research image quality loading
-- add more microformatting and change current classes to ids
+- add more microformatting and change current classes to ids aka update json ld and meta for album pages
 - improve seo for new charts
-- add a please dont sue my taylor swift